Stella-IT/docs.stella-api.dev/src/getting-started/README.md

 ## Registering Applications
 In order to use API on your application, you need to create an oAuth2 Application on Stella IT Accounts.
-Please head to {TO BE DECLARED} to create an application.
+Please head to [Stella IT Accounts MyApps Page](https://login.appie.stella-it.com/myApps) to create an application.